-ORIGINS AND MEANINGS
+ORIGINS AND MEANINGS:

-This theme requires pupils to consider religious and non-religious beliefs about the origins and value of the universe and human life.
-Pupils are expected to make relevant references to scripture, other sources of authority and contrasting scientific and/or nonreligious world-views such as those held by Atheists and Humanists.
-This theme must also be studied, where appropriate, from the perspective of the Jewish religious tradition to consider religious and non-religious beliefs about the origins and value of the universe and human life.
-Pupils are expected to make relevant references to scripture, other sources of authority and contrasting scientific and/or nonreligious world-views such as those held by Atheists and Humanists.
-This theme must also be studied, where appropriate, from the perspective of the Jewish religious tradition.
+This theme requires pupils to consider big questions about the origins and value of the universe and human life.
+Pupils are required to study the Catholic Christian beliefs on this theme and are expected to make relevant references to scripture, other sources of authority and contrasting scientific and/or nonreligious world-views such as those held by Atheists and Humanists.
+This theme must also be studied from the perspective of the Jewish religious tradition.
+Pupils will explore the themes surrounding the origins of the universe, the value of human life, stewardship, and Catholic social teaching.